Stress is the feeling of being overwhelmed or unable to cope with mental or emotional pressure.

+All of us can probably recognise some of the feelings described above.
 Some people seem to be more affected by stress than others.
-For some people, just getting out of the door on time each morning can be a very stressful experience.
-Others are more relaxed and easygoing and seem to cope better with pressure.
-If you think you are prone to stress there are various things you can do to help yourself.
+For some people, getting out of the door on time each morning can be a very stressful experience, whereas others may be less affected with a great deal of pressure.

 How can you help yourself?

 If you're feeling stressed, there are some things you can try to feel less tense and overwhelmed.

 It’s important to connect the physical and emotional signs you’re experiencing to the pressures you are faced with.
 Don’t ignore physical warning signs such as tense muscles, tiredness, headaches or migraines.